lambdaplexlabs/lambdaplex-prorata-vault/README.md

 Solidity smart contracts for the Lambdaplex **oracle-free pro-rata pair vault** system on Hedera EVM.

-This vault design is intended for emerging token pairs, such as **PLEX/USDC**, where a reliable on-chain oracle feed may not yet exist.

 Unlike the Lambdaplex balanced vault, the pro-rata vault does **not** price BASE in QUOTE terms and does **not** attempt to keep the vault 50/50 by value.
 Instead, shares represent a proportional claim on the vault’s current inventory of both assets.

 Core contracts: